yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ![complex subsets](https://comptag.github.io/t4ds/assets/images/tda-rips/asc.svg)

+We can use a simplicial complex to represent shapes (and data).
-Using a simplicial complex, we can interpret topological features in a computational setting.
+Then, we can interpret topological features in a computational setting.

 ---